 By Kathryn Cave

-This story uses dragons and a metaphor for worries and fears.
+This story uses dragons as a metaphor for worries and fears.
 It allows children to know that everyone at different points in their life has dragons that seem impossible to vanquish.
 The more one tries to ignore their dragons, the harder it is to get rid of them, but if the dragons are acknowledged, then they eventually go away on their own.

-This book is great for helping children address their worries and fears, and helps teach coping skills.
+This book is great for helping older children address their worries and fears, and helps teach coping skills.

 By Jonathan London